UGCert Egyptology / Overview

 - Find out how to use source materials in libraries and museum collections and translate simple hieroglyphic texts.

-- Learn from internationally recognised scholar Dr Joyce Tyldesley , who leads the course.
+- Learn from internationally-recognised scholars Dr Joyce Tyldesley and Dr Nicky Nielsen, who lead the programme.

 - All course content is delivered online, so you can study from anywhere in the world.